Sen. Blackburn Urging US to Maintain Tariffs on China

-In an interview on Fox News’ “Sunday Morning Futures,” Blackburn pushed back on the Biden administration consideration of lifting some tariffs that were put in place by former President Donald Trump.
+In an interview on Fox News' "Sunday Morning Futures," Blackburn pushed back on the Biden administration's consideration of lifting some tariffs that were put in place by former President Donald Trump.

 She also warned that "China getting a million barrels of our strategic petroleum reserve… is dangerous.
 It's a national security issue."